 Activities and Items that Create Poor Air Quality in Your Home

 Chances are you have tried to stave off boredom by engaging in activities such as gardening, home improvement projects, and cooking while you have been inside.
-You may have put a lot of effort into that flower garden you have growing in the backyard, but when the pollen from your flowers gets into your home, it can cause problems for anyone with allergies.
+You may have put a lot of effort into that flower garden with calgary plants you have growing in the backyard, but when the pollen from your flowers gets into your home, it can cause problems for anyone with allergies.

 Home improvement projects can generate a lot of dust.
 Food particles and oils can get into a homes ventilation system and you may be able to smell that baking experiment you tried for a few weeks.